 - ½ cup fresh parsley finely chopped

-- In a large shallow frying pan (or a paella pan, if you have one), add 2 tbsp of olive oil, onions and garlic.
+- In a large shallow frying pan (or a paella pan, if you have one), add 2 tablespoon of olive oil, onions and garlic.
 Saute on medium heat for about 2 minutes or until onions becomes translucent.

 - Add chorizo, capsicum/pepper and paprika.
 Saute on high heat for about 5 minutes or until chorizo blisters and caramelises.

 - Push the chorizo and capsicum mixture to the rims of the pan, making room for the chicken.
-Add remaining 1 tbsp of olive oil and add chicken.
+Add remaining 1 tablespoon of olive oil and add chicken.
 Season with salt and pepper.
 Saute on high heat for about 3 minutes.
 Chicken should be browned but still raw on the inside.